Julia Louis-Dreyfus has breast cancer

 The news comes on the heels of what has been a triumphant year for Louis-Dreyfus.

-At the recently held Emmy Awards, she broke the record for the most Emmys won by a performer for a single role, after snagging her sixth consecutive win for lead actress in a comedy for her work on HBO's "Veep."
+She broke the record for the most Emmys won by a performer for a single role earlier this month, after snagging her sixth consecutive win for lead actress in a comedy for her work on HBO's "Veep."

 It was her seventh statue in that category overall as she had previously won in 2006 for "The New Adventures of Old Christine."

-She said she also stayed active and stressed that healthy food was important to her as a mother.
+Louis-Dreyfus has advocated for cancer research in the past by teaming up with the Livestrong Foundation, according to Web MD.

-"I have two growing boys," she said of her sons Henry, 16, and Charles, 11 with husband Brad Hall.
-"I'm concerned about what goes in their bodies."
+"I was asked, and it was a no-brainer," she told the site.

-The former "Seinfeld" star has been an advocate for both health care and green living leading to Media Planet to feature her as part of their Advocacy profiles.
+The former "Seinfeld" star is also a long-time advocate of environmental causes and green living, leading to a Mediaplanet feature on her work.

 "My actions have an impact on humanity and generations to come," she told the publication.